From Tima's Desk: Do MBA Programs Make Students Greedy?

 I have often puzzled about a disturbing research finding: students enter MBA programs more community oriented, and exit programs more self oriented.
 Do MBA programs make students greedy?

 I have taught sustainability to MBAs for over 15 years and this research finding certainly resonates with my experience.
 In recent years, I have taught my first class in the first few weeks of the MBA program.
 I am swarmed after class by students wanting to know more about sustainability.
 I teach my last class about four months later, and there is a visible shift in the students’ focus to business profits.
 In fact, some students even argue that business doesn’t have a role in society.
-I wrote about this experience in a past article
+I wrote about this experience in a past article for NBS.

 Now this shift in thinking of my MBAs may just reflect their comfort with the program.
 After four months in the program, students are less worried about managing impressions and willing to speak their ‘true mind.’
 Even if this was the case, it would support the research.
 Students who care less about society may feel more emboldened over time, and those who care more about society feel less empowered.